-2. We move the laser up to 50 mm above the Z-axis.

-4. The estimated laser focal range for the 3 element regular lens is ~60 mm, so we need to move the laser up to the expected focal range, that is 60 mm + 13 mm = 73 mm, where 3 mm is the difference between the 0 and the actual laser position.
+The estimated laser focal range for the 3 elements regular lens is ~60 mm, so we need to move the laser up to the expected focal range, that is 60 mm + 13 mm = 73 mm, where 3 mm is the difference between the 0 and the actual laser position.

 5. Run the g-code (test1.gc)

 This g-code draws 20 lines by way of changing the Z-axis height starting from 64 mm (- 9 mm from the initial setting of 73 mm) up to 83 mm (+10 mm).

 The optimal focal range is considered the one when the thinnest line (on a piece of wood or plywood) or most clear-cut (on an anodized aluminum plate) were made.
 To keep your laser in focus use always these parameters for the Z axis.

 The optimal focal range for a regular (long focal 3 element lens) in our experiments was 71.1 mm from the Z 0 (home) position.

-Output - 2.
-We move the laser up to 50 mm above the Z-axis.